cds-hooks/docs/docs/specification/current.md

 ## Data Types

-This section defines some data types that are used across the specification.
-These types are generic enough so that they may be used with various properties pertaining to different concepts in the text of the specification.
+This section defines data types used re-used across the specification.

 ### Coding